University of Northern Colorado Athletics

 - 970.351.3046

-Terrance Grant joined the University of Northern Colorado football staff in 2024 and is entering his second season as the UNC Bears' Running Backs coach in 2025.
-Grant has experience in NCAA Division I as a student-athlete, coach, and recruiter.
+Terrance Grant joined the University of Northern Colorado football staff in 2024 and enters his third season as the Bears’ running backs coach in 2026.
+Grant brings experience as an NCAA Division I student-athlete, coach, and recruiter, with a background that spans collegiate football, high school development, and performance training.

-Grant came to Utah Tech University after spending over a decade as a wide receivers coach, passing coordinator, and strength & conditioning coach at Various High Schools in California.
-He has contributed to an Under Armour All-American, Division 1 student-athletes, and players holding current NFL roster spots.
-In addition to coaching, Grant privately trained high school and collegiate athletes in multiple sports.
+Grant came to Utah Tech after spending more than a decade coaching high school football in California, serving as a wide receivers coach, passing game coordinator, and strength and conditioning coach.
+During that time, he coached an Under Armour All-American, numerous Division I student-athletes, and players who have gone on to NFL rosters.
+He also worked extensively as a private performance trainer, training high school and collegiate athletes across multiple sports.

-Grant came to Utah Tech University after spending over a decade as a wide receivers coach, passing coordinator, and strength & conditioning coach at Various High Schools in California.
-He has contributed to an Under Armour All-American, Division 1 student-athletes, and players holding current NFL roster spots.
-In addition to coaching, Grant privately trained high school and collegiate athletes in multiple sports.
+Grant came to Utah Tech after spending more than a decade coaching high school football in California, serving as a wide receivers coach, passing game coordinator, and strength and conditioning coach.
+During that time, he coached an Under Armour All-American, numerous Division I student-athletes, and players who have gone on to NFL rosters.
+He also worked extensively as a private performance trainer, training high school and collegiate athletes across multiple sports.